zachooz/SortStep/README.md

 Sorting
 =======
 In this assignment you will write a program that tests 4 different sorting algorithms: Bubble, Selection, Insertion, and Merge sort.
-You will write a `Stopwatch` class that uses `System.nanotime()` to measure the time each algorithm takes to sort 1000, 2000, 4000, and 8000 integers.
+You will write a `Stopwatch` class that uses `System.nanoTime()` to measure the time each algorithm takes to sort 1000, 2000, 4000, and 8000 integers.

 Suggested steps to complete this assignment
 -------------------------------------------